Pay Tuition and Fees

 Pay in Installments - Tuition Option Payment Plan

 Ohio State's Tuition Option Payment Plan (TOPP) allows you to divide the cost of tuition, fees, and housing (if you live on campus) into installment payments.
-You may enroll in TOPP from the time your statement of account is available through the second Friday of classes.
+The deadline to enroll in TOPP is by the second installment due date of a term.

 TOPP Enrollment Details